aimeos/laravel-cms/docs/graphql-pages.md

 : ID of the page to store the changed properties for

 input
-: JSON object with key/value pairs for the page properties
+: JSON object with key/value pairs for the [page properties](../graphql-datatypes.md#page-properties)

 All properties are optional.
+The input parameter contains two additional parameters which must be passed if shared content elements or files are referenced in the `data` or `meta` property:

+contents (list of IDs)
+: List of IDs from the shared content elements which are referenced in `data` or `meta` sections

+files (list of IDs)
+: List of IDs from the files which are referenced in `data` or `meta` sections

 Note: Any value passed in `data` will create a new record in the version table for that data which can be published afterwards.

+When your page meta data (`meta` field) or body data (`data` field) contains file references, you must pass their IDs using the `files` parameter.
+This ensures that the files are not deleted accidentially because no references exist.

 This request will return: